filippobottega/MemNet/README.md

-# MemXNet
+# MemNet
-API wrapper for Mem-X
+API wrapper for Mem